|

 turning off programs running in the background that you don't

 need will free up tons of processor and RAM resources.
-Many of
+A few of

 these will show up in your START>PROGRAMS>STARTUP

-folder, but most reside in the System Configuration Utility.
+folder, but most are accessed in the System Configuration Utility.

-the STARTUP tab that do not need to be loaded at bootup and
+the STARTUP tab (and often in the "SERVICES" tab also) that do not need to be loaded at bootup and

 run in the background.
 If you're not sure about what a program